anerv/BikeDNA/README.md

 ## Limitations

 BikeDNA uses [OSMnx](https://osmnx.readthedocs.io/en/stable/) to load OSM data and includes some elements (like feature matching) that are computationally expensive.
-For analysis of bigger areas like regions or countries, we recommend to use for example [Pyrosm](https://pyrosm.readthedocs.io/en/latest/) for creating street networks from OSM data (not included in the repository for now).
+For analysis of bigger areas like regions or countries, we recommend to use this version of BikeDNA adapted for larger data sets: <https://github.com/anerv/BikeDNA_BIG>.

 <details><summary>More Limitations</summary>